AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 }
 ```

-​​​​The next function in the file is the *callback* function, which (as its name suggests) will be automatically called right after the NodeMCU receives a message from the MQTT broker:
+The next function in the file is the *callback* function, which (as its name suggests) will be automatically called right after the NodeMCU receives a message from the MQTT broker:

 ```c++
 /* MQTT juicy part: callback function to be called when a